jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

                 print("More than 1 semantic for:", wsym.name, table.concat(semantics_specifiers, ' '))
             end
             if semantics then
-                if not wsym.xsym and not wsym.xnull and not wsym.xlexeme
+                if not wsym.xsym and not wsym.xnone and not wsym.xlexeme
                 then
                     print("brick, but no semantics specified", wsym.name)
                 end